 The exploratory fishing shall comprise three exploratory trips of a maximum duration of 60 consecutive days which may occur any time between 1 May and 31 October, one each in the years 2021, 2022 and 2023.

+6bis.
+Notwithstanding paragraph 6, the exploratory trip in 2023 shall have a maximum duration of 60 consecutive days, which may occur any time between 1 May and 15 November 2023.
+From 1 to 15 November 2023, lines shall be set at night-time only and all fishing shall cease immediately if the death of the following occurs:

+any of the following five species: Diomedea exulans (Wandering Albatross), Thalassarche chrysostoma (Grey-headed Albatross), Thalassarche melanophris (Black-browed Albatross), Procellaria cinerea (Grey Petrel), Pterodroma mollis (Soft-plumaged Petrel); or

+three individuals of any of the threatened albatross and petrel species that bread on Macquarie Island: Phoebetria palpebrata (Light-mantled Albatross), Macronectes giganteus (Southern Giant Petrel) and Macronectes halli (Northern Giant Petrel).

 The annual toothfish total allowable catch (TAC) shall not exceed 75 tonnes (greenweight), unless the Commission revises the TAC at its annual meeting based on advice of the Scientific Committee.
 The TAC was considered a precautionary limit by the SPRFMO SC and supports the need to understand other risks like interactions with seabirds, marine mammals or other organisms.
 Fish that are tagged and returned alive to the sea shall not be counted against this limit.
 The catch limit of 75 tonnes will allow the collection of a significant amount of scientific information in accordance with the objectives of paragraph 1.